DO YOU WANT TO KNOW WHAT A MEET THE PARENTS EVENT LOOKS LIKE? WATCH MEET THE PARENTS: THE FIILM

 “Meet the Parents is a brilliant initiative, which should help applicants to state secondary schools feel more confident about what they would be experiencing as students in those schools.
 As part of a comprehensive-educated dynasty, I hope it becomes part of the fabric of the education system.”

 Meet the Parents gives primary school parents the chance to meet parents and pupils from the local secondary schools, and get frank, first-hand information on their experience there.
 The idea is simple: to fill an information gap between the increasingly slick secondary school open days on the one hand and the rumour mill on the other.
 The movement is growing steadily – either through volunteers doing their own events or through the Meet the Parents social enterprise.
-We are expanding our work with Camden local education authority, and from July we are going into 18 primaries to run events representing almost all Camden’s secondary schools.
+This year we are expanding our work with Camden local education authority, and are going into half its primaries to run events representing all Camden’s secondary schools.

-As our communities become more fragmented, it is harder for some primary school families to get to know children at the local secondaries, and so parents find themselves relying on gossip and age-old reputations instead of getting “the story” on what’s happening in their local school.
+As our communities become more fragmented, it is harder for some primary school families to get to know children at the local secondaries.
+So parents find themselves relying on gossip and age-old reputations instead of getting “the story” on what’s happening in their local school.
 In today’s educational landscape schools can change – and improve – extremely quickly.
 Parents’ views can often lag behind: Meet the Parents is there to ensure they catch up.

 Meet the Parents is also a way of helping all parents assess the many different types of secondary school now out there, be they community schools, free schools or academies.